natea/edx-platform/docs/en_us/course_authors/source/creating_content/organizing_course.rst

 .. image:: ../Images/drag_child_component.png
  :alt: Image of dragging a child component to a new location

-You can also drag a child component outside of a parent, to make it at the same level as its parent.
+You can also drag a child component outside of a parent, so that the child moves to the same level as the parent.

 .. note::
   For content experiments, you cannot drag a child component outside of a test